Broadway diddies, rock, classical concerts and more head to Fairfield County

 Greater Connecticut Youth Orchestras winter concert, Feb.
 29, 2 p.m., The Klein, 910 Fairfield Ave., Bridgeport.
 String, Jazz II, Wind, and Concert Orchestras perform.
 Tickets: $10-$15.
 Info: theklein.org.

 Greater Connecticut Youth Orchestras: Winter Concert 2: Cirque de la Symphonie, Feb.
-29, 7 p.m., The Klein, 910 Fairfield Ave., Bridgeport.
+29, 7 p.m. and March 1, 5 p.m., The Klein, 910 Fairfield Ave., Bridgeport.
 Principal Orchestra accompanies aerialists, contortionists, jesters, dancers, and strongmen of Cirque de la Symphonie.
 Tickets: $25-$45.
 Info: theklein.org.

 Greater Connecticut Youth Orchestras: Winter Concert 3, March 1, 1 p.m., The Klein, 910 Fairfield Ave., Bridgeport.
 Percussion, Jazz 1, Symphony, and Bravura Orchestras perform.
 Tickets: $10-$15.
 Info: theklein.org.